tusharkeshav/magento2-install-aws/README.md

  ## Instructions:
  - change the host in file (default is xxx)
  - change base-url by your url(line no. 159)
- - add own database and add your user(line no. 111) or if created just comment those lines no. 111-114
+ - add own database and add your user(line no. 111) or if already created just comment those lines no. 111-114
  - you have to add your own credential, and other paramters check line no. 158-172
  - magento is installed in director /var/www/magento2/
  - if you are installing magento other than ubuntu, then you have to change owner permissions at line no. 180, according to your user where you wanted to install magento.